The Weather Girls: 1970–1975: Formation and early years

-1976–1979: Sylvester and the Two Tons o Fun
+1976–1979: Sylvester and the Two Tons o' Fun

 In February 1976, Wash auditioned as a backup singer before American singer-songwriter Sylvester and his manager Brent Thomson.
 Impressed with her vocal performance, Sylvester inquired if she had another large black friend who could sing, after which she introduced him to Izora Rhodes.
 Although he referred to them simply as "the girls", Wash and Rhodes formed a musical duo called Two Tons O' Fun.
 Two Tons O' Fun debuted as Sylvester's backing vocalists on his self-titled third album Sylvester, released in 1977.
-The duo sang backup vocals on the album's singles "Down, Down, Down" and "Over and Over", which charted at number eighteen on the Billboard Dance chart.
+The duo sang backup vocals on the album's singles "Down, Down, Down" and "Over and Over"; the former charted at number eighteen on the Billboard Dance chart.

 In 1978, Sylvester released his fourth album Step II, in which The Two Tons also contributed background vocals throughout the album.
 They performed backing vocals on the singles "Dance (Disco Heat)" and "You Make Me Feel (Mighty Real)" which both peaked at number one on Billboards Dance chart.
 In 1979, the duo secured their own record deal with Fantasy Records.
 That same year, Two Tons O' Fun sang background on Sylvester's live album Living Proof, one of their final performances together.
 As they began to work on their own album, the duo appeared in fewer shows with Sylvester.